damomarco/JHSJapaneseRevision/README.md

   - **Quiz:** A multiple-choice quiz that dynamically generates questions and distractors from the selected content.
   - **Category Sort:** A drag-and-drop game to sort vocabulary into the correct categories.
   - **Matching Game:** A classic memory game to match Japanese terms to their Romaji.
+  - **Kanji Connect:** A matching game to connect Japanese words written in Kanji with their Hiragana readings.
   - **Listening Game:** An audio-based quiz where students listen to Japanese pronunciation and select the correct English translation, powered by Google's Gemini API.
   - **Sentence Scramble:** A game where students unscramble Japanese words to form a correct sentence based on an English prompt.
 - **Responsive Design:** The user interface is fully responsive and works seamlessly on devices of all sizes, from mobile phones to desktops.